 Tabletop Christmas trees look great on end tables or flanking a door.
 Simple decorations like this are ideal for styling in pairs or duplicates.
 “Buy decorations in pairs and reuse the same display in different rooms.
 This will make your life easier and bring balance to your home,” Bowen suggests.
 Buy it here.

-This Yankee Candle Mistoe Scented Jar, featuring a sweet pine scent, is one of my favorite Christmas candles.
-Peltier recommends using a wreath laid down as a centerpiece with a large candle in the middle.
+This Mistletoe-Scented Yankee Candle in the classic 22-ounce jar has a sweet pine scent that smells just like Christmas.
+Peltier recommends using a wreath laid down as a centerpiece with a large candle like this in the middle.
 A pine-scented candle is also a great idea if you use an artificial tree because it makes it smell like your tree is real.
 Buy it here.

 Wreaths can bring some extra cheer to your home inside or outside, and Bowen recommends this one specifically.
 Wreaths tap into “tradition, nostalgia and memories, which are important, especially these days,” Peltier said.
 Buy it here.
 While you’re at it, grab a lovely garland to match.